nkhine/iTools-Documentation/itools/vfs.rst

 -----

 The function :func:`itools.vfs.open`, seen in the example above, returns an object that offers the same programming interface of Python files.
-Actually, for resources in the file system the object returned by :func:`itools.vfs.open` *is* a Python file.

 We are not going to explain what this programming interface is, just check the Python's documentation.